 App Analytics expands insight possibilities

 Great news came from Apple last week!
 By the beginning of May, Apple let us know that App Analytics got new data sources.
 That means, as an iOS developer, you now can gain information about where users discover your app.
 This was a long-awaited expansion for App Analytics, since it's nice to know the effects of your App Store Optimization efforts.

-In iTunes Connect App Analytics toolkit, you can measure user engagement, marketing campaigns, and monetization for your iOS apps.
+In App Store Connect (iTunes Connect) App Analytics toolkit, you can measure user engagement, marketing campaigns, and monetization for your iOS apps.
 In the Sources tab, you could already discover basic information about where app page traffic comes from.
 But what's new, is the more explicit representation of source types.

 App Analytics now breaks down critical app marketing metrics like Impressions, App Units, or Product Page Views in more detail for the following source types:

 Customers viewed your app or tapped to download it for the first time while browsing the Featured, Categories, or Top Charts sections of the App Store.

 App Store Search

 Customers viewed your app or tapped to download it for the first time from Search on the App Store.
 Includes Search Ads in App Store search.